 Cut to shape artwork – create a new layer above the artwork layer.
 Create the shape with a stroke in Illustrator on this layer.
 Create a new spot colour, unique in the document, you could use Magenta, and make the colour name CutContour.
 Please note the uppercase ‘C’ letters in CutContour are required.
 Please ensure the stroke has the overprint stroke option selected in the attributes palette.

 Pantone colours are supported by our system.
-The printer still generates the colour from CMYK however the colours are usually very close.
-Please set Pantone colours as spot colours and these will be recognised by the printer software.
-If you have a job that is very colour sensitive then we will require a hard copy to match it to.
-Colour matching and samples will be charged for separately, you will be contacted to discuss your exact requirements prior to this taking place.
+Our printer still generates the colour from CMYK however the colours are usually very close.
+Please set Pantone colours as spot colours- these will be recognised by the printer software.
+If you have a job that is very colour sensitive, we will require a hard copy to match it to.
+Colour matching and samples will be charged for separately- we will contact you to discuss your exact requirements beforehand.

 Text and Effects

 Please convert all text to curves/outlines or alternatively embed the fonts.
-For Transparencies, drop shadows and complex gradients please flatten where possible as it is common for these effects to cause issues and the print not come out as expected.
+For transparencies, drop shadows and complex gradients, please flatten where possible as it is common for these effects to cause issues and can result in the print being different than expected.

 Approval and Proofs

-We send PDF proofs of every job via email and require approval prior to the job being passed for print.
-It is the customers' responsibility to check that the proofs are correct for layout and content.
-No spell checking will be undertaken by us as the fonts will have been outlined prior to upload and are therefore not editable.
+We send PDF proofs via email and require approval prior to the job being passed for print.
+It is the customer's responsibility to check that the proofs are correct for layout and content.
+No spelling or grammar check will be undertaken by us, as the fonts will have been outlined prior to upload and are therefore can't be edited.
 Colour may vary on monitors and therefore the PDF proof cannot be used to guarantee colour.

 Artwork not supplied to our requirements will likely render an unsatisfactory result and delay your order.
-If you're unsure about the artwork you have, please check with us beforehand to ensure there are no complications with your order.
+If you're unsure about the artwork you have, please check with us beforehand to ensure there are no complications.
 If an artwork size is different to the ordered size, the ordered size always takes precedence.
-This is due to the fact that artworks from our customers are supplied in a variety of scales.
+This is due to the fact that artwork from our customers is supplied in a variety of scales.

 Sending Your Files

 Please use the upload facility on this website.
 Once you have added your items to the cart you are able to assign the artwork to each of the items.
-This assigns the artwork to the hardware and enables us to ensure that the correct graphics are fitted to the correct hardware.
-If your item has the option of double sided print there is the option to upload a separate graphic for either side or just one file if the graphic is to be the same design on both sides.
-Please use the additional information area to give us any specific details you wish us to consider when producing your job.
+This links the artwork to the correct hardware and enables us to ensure that these are paired accurately once printed.
+If your item has the option of double sided print, you can upload a separate graphic for either side or just one file if the graphic is to be the same design on both sides.
+Please use the additional information area to give us any specific details you would like us to consider when producing your job.